 As an appreciation for our community partnership, the Buffalo Latino Village has offered us a monthly column in their publication.
 We have a similar partnership in Connecticut and Tennessee.

 Our immediate need to continue this vision and concept project is sufficient financial seed money.
-We plan that within five (5) years, La Fortaleza will be financially independent, and able to fund and support its own programs.
-We are proud to report that since the development of La Fortaleza in 2012, it has been responsible for retaining a greater portion of the $484 million of lost revenue or income.
+We plan that within five (5) years, La Fortaleza will be financially independent, and able to fund and support its own programs & others.
+We are proud to report that La Fortaleza officially incorporated in 2019 and has been responsible for retaining a greater portion of the $484 million of lost revenue or income.